gautamchaudhary30/Vehicle-Theft-Online-Complaint-System-using-PHP-and-MySQL/readme.txt

-How to run the Complaint Management System (CMS) Project
+How to run the Vehicle Theft Online Complaint Management System Project

 1. Download the zip file